n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 #### 2.6: Post-base consonants ####

-Seventh, any remaining non-base consonants that occur after the base consonant must be tagged with `POS_AFTER_MAIN`.
+Sixth, any remaining non-base consonants that occur after the base consonant must be tagged with `POS_AFTER_MAIN`.
 Full consonants (of class `CONSONANT`) will be preceded by a "Halant" glyph.
 Medial consonants (of class `CONSONANT_MEDIAL`) will not be preceded by a